Our Future Path! A plan for a better world!

 Balance

 Our goal must be to grant ourselves an appropriate set of rights and to balance them with the appropriate responsibilities.
-We want to give ourselves sufficient rights so that we have the freedom to try to live our lives as we want, but we also want to prevent us from causing any needless harm to other individuals, other living things or our environment.
+We want to give ourselves sufficient rights so that we have the freedom to try to live our lives as we want, but we also want to prevent anyone from causing any needless harm to other individuals, other living things or our environment.
 At the same time, we do not want to overburden ourselves with too many responsibilities, but we also cannot let others have a free ride, since that would harm us by forcing us to take on even more responsibilities.

 What happens when we do not give ourselves enough rights?
 Some of us may grumble a bit but get by as best we can.
 Others of us may decide that change is needed and start or join a revolt.
-In either case, these we are forced to live our lives contrary to what we want and cannot live up to our full potential.
+In either case, we are forced to live our lives contrary to what we want and cannot live up to our full potential.
 Of course, having rights does not mean we have to use them, but having them gives us the freedom to live fuller lives within the constraints of our corresponding responsibilities.

 Finding the right balance of rights and responsibilities can be complicated and I doubt that it has ever been done perfectly.
 Every possible right would need to be looked at carefully to see what harm it might cause to others and what responsibilities need to go with that right to prevent harming others.
 Of course, each of us may have different ideas about what we would consider to be rights and what would constitute undue harm.
 This means that our laws would need to be flexible enough to handle our differences of opinion.